cs573-24s/a2-DataVis-7Ways/README.md

 these lines so that they were more visible and did not blend in with the points themselves on the graph.
 To do this I used the darken functionality in the colorspace library as well as the ggnewscale library.

+### Show Observations by Year in Flourish

+I was able to split up observations of the penguins by year using Flourish, and display these observations separately.
+I used a slider with the ability to "play" an animation to switch from year to year.
+This allows the user to see how the diversity of each island changed from year to year.